 Many airlines will not transport pets during the summer months, because of the excessive heat and during periods of extreme cold.
 Customers need to check these requirements through the airlines.
 They can obtain contact information for the airlines, through their local transportation office, or personnel movement branch, 803-751-7531/6053/6050.

-Airlines have special allowances and restrictions regarding pet travel for active duty Military members traveling on PCS orders including, but not limited to pet size, weight, kennel size, etc.
+Airlines have special allowances and restrictions regarding pet travel for active-duty military members traveling on PCS orders including, but not limited to pet size, weight, kennel size, etc.

 Breed restrictions apply for country and state entry which should be in their orders.
-Check with your Transportation Assistant and your airline for specific details.
+Check with your transportation assistant and your airline for specific details.

 Service animals: Customers must provide airlines with medical documentation to support requests for service animals.
 Acceptance of the documentation and/or pet as a service animal is determined by the airline.

 Patriot Express Flights - Customers traveling by Patriot Express are advised that pet space is very limited.
 If pet space is not available, customers may have to make arrangements to pay for pet travel separately using a commercial pet shipping service.
-No more than 2 pets per family are permitted on Patriot Express.
+No more than two pets per family are permitted on Patriot Express.
 "In cabin" pet weight, with carrier, cannot exceed 10 pounds.
 Pets shipped as cargo cannot exceed 150 pounds including kennel.
 Breed restrictions apply and are generally the same as on commercial airlines.
 Pets are limited to cats and dogs only.

 Quarantine requirements are based on the country.
 Customers can obtain specific information when they visit their transportation office.
 There is no quarantine laws/regulation, on and off the installation.

-Remember that it is a good idea to make advanced reservations for pet boarding as soon as you know your arrival date.
+Remember it is a good idea to make advanced reservations for pet boarding as soon as you know your arrival date.
 This is an area where your sponsor can be of assistance.
-Call Veterinary Services 803-751-7160 for more information.
+Call Veterinary Services at 803-751-7160 for more information.
 Below are boarding facilities close to the installation.
 You can look online or call boarding facilities to find out hours of operation and cost.

 Pet Friendly Hotels

-The Staybridge Suites is a pet friendly hotel with plenty of "grassy" area for pets to enjoy as well as the beautiful Riverfront Park one block away for dog walking!
+The Staybridge Suites is a pet friendly hotel with plenty of "grassy" area for pets to enjoy as well as the beautiful Riverfront Park one block away for dog walking.

-Fort Jackson Veterinary Treatment Facility (VTF)
+Fort Jackson Veterinary Treatment Facility

 Pets Residing On Post